 - The caller may hear nothing for a minute or so, then the call suddenly ends.

 - The caller may hear an incorrect intercept announcement, such as “this number is not in service” or “this call cannot be completed as dialed,” even though the number is in service and was dialed correctly.

 - Caller ID may display an incorrect number, or no number at all.

-Even if the call does complete, the call quality may be so bad that conversation is impossible.
+Even if the call does go through, the call quality may be so bad that conversation is impossible.
 Rural call completion problems can also prevent receipt of faxes or other data communications.

 These problems – generally called rural call completion or rural call termination problems – do not appear to be the fault of the rural telephone companies.
 Instead, the problem occurs somewhere in the network between the caller and the rural telephone company’s network, so the calls are never delivered to the rural company, or they are delivered in a substandard condition.
 Rural companies, network providers and the state and federal regulatory commissions have - and are – putting considerable resources and effort into identifying and resolving these issues, but more work remains to be done.

-The Federal Communications Commission (FCC) has established a webpage for Rural Call Completion.
-That webpage contains additional information, as well as links for reporting problems with rural call completion.
+The Federal Communications Commission (FCC) has established the Rural Call Completion website which contains additional information, as well as links for reporting problems with rural call completion.

-If you would like to discuss these issues further, please contact Peter Jahn of the Commission staff at
+If you would like to discuss these issues further, please contact Peter Jahn at the PSC at